 Asakusa is Tokyo’s No.1 “Retro Town” that preserves the spirit of the Edo Era.
 Among Asakusa’s most famous sites is a beautiful temple called Senso-ji with a 1400-year history.
 When approaching the temple, visitors first enter through the Kaminarimon (Thunder Gate) entering a shopping street of more than 200 meters in length.

 Asakusa is also a popular neighborhood for budget travelers looking for affordable accommodations.

-Kabuki-za is name to Kabuki, an art form rich in showmanship.
-It involves elaborately designed costumes, eye-catching make up, outlandish wigs and, arguably most importantly, the exaggerated actions performed by the actors.
+Kabuki-za is the name for Kabuki, an art form rich in showmanship.
+It involves elaborately designed costumes, eye-catching makeup, outlandish wigs and, arguably most importantly, the exaggerated actions performed by the actors.
 A day’s performance is usually divided into two or three segments and each segment is further divided into acts.